+Carnarvon Gorge.
 Think you’ve seen it all before?
-Well, we have news for you…
+Well, we have news for you… there’s a difference

-Yes, you’ve been to Carnarvon Gorge before and not much has changed over the past 20 years.
-But if you haven’t visited in the last couple of months, there has actually been a major change.
+Yes, you’ve been to Carnarvon Gorge before and you may think that not much has changed over the past 20 years.
+But there has actually been a major change.
 The Gorge hasn’t collapsed or anything like that, but if you like a view, then you are in for a treat!

 For those who have never been to Carnarvon Gorge, it is a great destination or a lovely place to stay a few days on your way north to escape the winter.
 Situated a few hours’ drive north of Roma, Carnarvon Gorge is like an oasis with towering cliffs, cool streams and rare ferns.